TommasoBelluzzo/SystemicRisk/README.md

 * Firms whose time series value is constantly null in the tail, for a span that includes at least `5%` of total observations, are considered to be `defaulted`.
 Firms whose `Equity` value is constantly null in the tail, for a span that includes at least `5%` of total observations, are considered to be `insolvent`.
 This allows the scripts to exclude them from computations starting from a certain time point onward; defaulted firms are excluded by all the measures, while insolvent firms are excluded only by SCCA default measures.

 * Once a dataset has been parsed, the script stores its output in the form of a `.mat` file; therefore, the parsing process is executed only during the first run.
-The file last modification date is taken into account by the script checks and the dataset is parsed once again the `Excel` spreadsheet is modified.
+The file last modification date is taken into account by the script and the dataset is parsed once again if the `Excel` spreadsheet is modified.

 * The dataset parsing process is affected by several well-known problems.
 Due to the high number of users asking for help, **support is no more guaranteed**; the guidelines below can help solving the majority of issues:
   * If the parsing process is too slow, the best way to speed it up is to provide an unformatted `Excel` spreadsheet (`.xlsx`), with no filters and no styles, or a binary `Excel` spreadsheet (`.xlsb`).